Banbasa: Transport

 Buses run direct between Banbasa and Delhi, Agra, Bareilly, Rudrapur, Nanital, Haldwani, Dehradun, Haridwar, Amritsar, Chandigarh, Shimla and many other places.
 Most services have several timings but some only have 1-3 buses per day.
 Banbasa is one of the last stops before the Himalayan mountain climb begins on the road to Almorah, Champawat and Pithoragarh.

 Trains also run to Banbasa, a direct line from Delhi via Bareilly.

 Banbasa is near India's border with Nepal, across from the Mahendranagar municipality.
 Nepalese and Indian nationals may cross unrestricted, however there is a customs checkpoint for goods and third country nationals.

+Education

+One notable institution is Seemant Public School, a co-educational English-medium school located in Ward No. 7, Meena Bazar, Banbasa.
+It has been established by the Seemant Sewa Foundation (Trust).